LairdCP/meta-summit-som/README.md

     **Note:** The first time the `setup-environment` script is run, the NXP Yocto BSP EULA is shown and must be read and accepted before continuing with development.
 On subsequent runs of the script, you do not need to specify the `MACHINE` and `DISTRO` parameters or accept the EULA.
 The settings can be specified at any time in the `<build-dir>/conf/local.conf` file.

 4. Build the image with `bitbake`.
-Presently, there are two supported images that can be built for the Summit SOM 8M Plus (and DVK):
+Presently, there are two supported images that can be built for the SOM (and DVK):

     | Image Name            | Description                                                      |
     |-----------------------|------------------------------------------------------------------|